thomasbyttebier/thomasbyttebier/about.md

 {% include featured-posts.html %}

 [Send me an email](mailto:{{ site.email | encode_email }}) if you want to work with me.
-I live in the beautiful city of Gent in Belgium — but have successfully worked remotely in teams on many projects.
+I live in the beautiful city of Ghent in Belgium — but have successfully worked remotely in teams on many projects.
 You can find me talking design [on Twitter](https://twitter.com/bytte) as well.
 And eventually you can reach me by phone: +32&nbsp;473&nbsp;93&nbsp;81&nbsp;14.